 I shook my head at the bold-faced lie.
 "I'll leave you to show the client out," I told Morty.
 "Goodnight."

-Opening the door leading to the stairs, the men were left behind without a backward glance.
+The men were left behind without a backward glance.
 Upstairs in my small, untidy flat, reaction set in.
 I made a beeline for the kitchen to conjure tea.
 I sipped it while watching Evan leave the building.
+Good riddance.
 He glanced up at my windows.
 I knew he couldn't actually see me, but he waved anyway, the arrogant git.

 A series of knocks jolted me out of my reverie.
 I turned from the window.
 "Come on in, Morty."